Our Programs – Click A Tab To Learn More

 There are several types of Mediation: Neighbor Project, Veterans Mediation, Workplace Mediation, Small Claims Mediation, Landlord and Tenant Mediation, Elder Mediation, Civil Dispute Mediation, Divorce Mediation Click here to learn more!

-The center offers attorney mediators and community mediators that are trained through MGC’s Dispute Resolution Program Act (DRPA) compliant conflict resolution trainings.
+The center offers attorney mediators and community mediators who are trained through MGC’s Dispute Resolution Program Act (DRPA) compliant conflict resolution trainings.
+Click here to meet our attorney and judicial mediators.